 This section walks you through installing the hardware after your finish is fully cured.

-a.
-Installing the Neck
+Installing the Bolt-On Neck

 Place the neck into the pocket and confirm a snug, centered fit.

-Check scale length: Measure from the nut to 12th fret, then double that distance — this is where the center of the saddle should land (between string holes #3 and #4).
+Check scale length: Measure from the nut to 12th fret, then double that distance.
+This is where the center of the saddle should land (between string holes #3 and #4).

 Use a steel ruler to align the saddle with the 12th fret dot inlay.